You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 - (After Game 4) “Tuckbox” V (Sky Islands): This isn’t actually a tuckbox–as noted on the note at the bottom of the Index Guide, this content is hidden in the bottom of the box under the insert.
 The sky island rules read that you can construct buildings on top of empty sky islands.
 However, this rule is trumped by the second version of rule 18, which says you can build on top of buildings in your charter.
 So if a sky island is in your charter, you can build on top of it even if there’s a building on it.
 This is ambiguous in the rules.

-- (After Game 6) Spectral Worker: This worker acts exactly like a regular worker except that it also gives you an optional reputation when you place it or when an opponent bumps it.
+- (After Game 6) Spectral Worker: To identify the active player with the least cumulative glory, you will not use glory gained via victory points in the current game (you must identify the player before end-game step 3).
+The spectral worker acts exactly like a regular worker except that it also gives you an optional reputation when you place it or when an opponent bumps it.

 - Guideposts: While guideposts aren’t used in post-campaign games, a viable variant is to shuffle the guidepost cards you used during the campaign and reveal 1 each game at random to create a shared goal and/or temporary rules.
 Player(s) who achieve the guidepost gain 10 VP.
 Credit to Richard Ham for this suggestion.